rolandjansky/athena/Generators/Rivet_i/README.md

 The other possibility is to use a `--postInclude=local_jO.py`.
 If Rivet is run using a `--postInclude` instead of with `--rivetAnas` , then the user should use `runArgs.outputYODAFile` to specify the yoda output file name.
 This is useful to run custom analyses.
+In this case, please make sure you do not have `import AthenaPoolCnvSvc.ReadAthenaPool` in your jO.

 If the (large) EVNT output is not needed to be saved, then no `-outputEVNTFile` should be specified but an `--outputYODAFile` should be.
 Then the EVNT is not written in a pool file, but